 Through interviews, observation and a series of tests that evaluate attention levels, memory, mood and other mental functions, the neuropsychologists at Mary Free Bed will work to determine the presence and nature of abnormal brain function and will assist with treatment planning.

 Mary Free Bed employs several neuropsychologists.
-Doctors Jacobus Donders and Carrie-Ann Strong are both board-certified in clinical neuropsychology through the American Board of Professional Psychology.
+Doctors Jacobus Donders and Kate Wilson are both board-certified in clinical neuropsychology through the American Board of Professional Psychology.

 Mary Free Bed offers brief neuropsychological screenings and comprehensive neuropsychological assessments.
 We also provide follow-up treatment, including behavioral management consultations and psychotherapy.